 - Preheat oven to 350°F.

-- In a blender, grind 1½ cups oats into a fine powder.
+- Add 1½ cups oats to a blender, then grind into a fine powder.

 - In a bowl, whisk together ground oats, cornstarch, cinnamon, baking powder, and salt.